-Management information on the matters noted above are generated and distributed by the Finance Division daily.
+Management information on the matters noted above are generated and distributed by the Finance department daily.
 In addition, ALCO:

-- Reviews the Individual Capital Adequacy Assessment Process ("ICAAP") and recommends it to the ARC and subsequently to the Board - Reviews the Individual Liquidity Adequacy Assessment Process ("ILAAP") and recommends it to the ARC and subsequently to the Board - Allocates capital and liquidity to support business activities by department and/or product in terms of risk/reward
+- Reviews the Individual Capital Adequacy Assessment Process ("ICAAP") and recommends it to the ARC and subsequently to the Board. - Reviews the Individual Liquidity Adequacy Assessment Process ("ILAAP") and recommends it to the ARC and subsequently to the Board. - Reviews the Recovery Plan and recommends it to the ARC and subsequently to the Board. - Allocates capital and liquidity to support business activities by department and/or product in terms of risk/reward.